|

 Transmittal.

-- Application published 18 months from first filing date.
+h.
+Application is published 18 months from first filing date.

 IV.
 Patent Cooperation Treaty (PCT - foreign filing) Application